Lakeside Lightning

 Lakeside Lightning is an NBL1 West club based in Perth, Western Australia.
 The club fields a team in both the Men's and Women's NBL1 West.
 The club is owned and managed by Lakeside Baptist Church.
 The Lightning play their home games at Lakeside Recreation Centre.

 Club history

 Background

-The Lakeside Lightning basketball program was established by the Lakeside Baptist Church in 1995 when teams were first entered into the junior state league, the Western Australian Basketball League (WABL).
+The Lakeside Recreation Centre was opened in 1992.
+The first Lakeside Lightning junior teams competed at the Basketball WA Championships in 1993, which was followed by junior teams entering the Western Australian Basketball League (WABL) for the first time in 1995.

-Grand final defeats (2000–2002)
+SBL / NBL1 West

-The Lakeside Lightning made their debut in the State Basketball League (SBL) in 2000 in the form of a men's team.
-The Lightning finished their inaugural season in third place on the Men's SBL's Sky Conference ladder with a 12–7 record.
-They advanced through to the MSBL Grand Final, where they faced the Geraldton Buccaneers.
-In the championship decider on 1 September, the Lightning were defeated 96–76 despite a 21-point effort from American guard Ryan Borowicz.
+The Lakeside Lightning men's team debuted in the State Basketball League (SBL) in 2000.
+They finished their inaugural season in third place on the Sky Conference ladder with a 12–7 record and advanced through to the MSBL Grand Final, where they were defeated 96–76 by the Geraldton Buccaneers.

-In 2001, a Lakeside Lightning women's team entered the Women's SBL.
-In just their second season, the women finished the regular season in fourth place with a 15–7 record and advanced through to the 2002 WSBL Grand Final, where they faced the Perry Lakes Hawks.
-In the championship decider on 20 September, the Lightning were defeated 84–55, with American centre Jenny Crouse scoring a team-high 19 points.
+In 2001, the Lakeside Lightning women's team debuted in the SBL.
+In 2002, the women's team finished the regular season in fourth place with a 15–7 record and advanced through to the WSBL Grand Final, where they were defeated 84–55 by the Perry Lakes Hawks.